Rachel M. Johnson is a lover of all things pop culture. She's been writing about music and entertainment online for years.

 2. The Rescuer's Down Under (1990) was Disney's first animated sequel.
 Fantasia 2000 (1999), The Jungle Book 2 (2003) and Ralph Breaks the Internet (2018) would all follow, as the rest of Disney's sequels were released straight to video.

-3. Songs take up twenty-five minutes of Beauty and the Beast (1991) and only five minutes were without any musical score.
+3. Songs take up 25 minutes of Beauty and the Beast (1991) and only five minutes were without any musical score.

-4. During the course of recording the voices for 1992's Aladdin, Robin Williams improvised so much as the Genie that they had almost sixteen hours worth of material.
+4. During the course of recording the voices for 1992's Aladdin, Robin Williams improvised so much as the Genie that they had almost 16 hours' worth of material.

 5. Frank Welker (known for voicing Fred Jones and Scooby-Doo) provided all of the lion's roars in The Lion King (1994).
 Not a single recording of an actual lion roaring was used because the producers wanted specific sounding roars for each lion.